dkennell/dkennell-blog/_posts/2020-01-26-small-victories-sending-a-react-native-voice-recording-to-aws.md

 applications (the phrase 'backend' here includes asset management).
 The service is called [AWS Amplify](https://aws.amazon.com/amplify/) and it's a Backend-as-a-Service (BaaS).
-It's free to mess around with and it provides your app with a CLI and API that can be used in conjunction to, among other things, send files to your Amazon S3 bucket.
+It's free to mess around with and it provides your app with a CLI and API that can be used to, among other things, send files to your Amazon S3 bucket.

-Once you go through the basic setup for Amplify using the The Amplify CLI, a file called `aws-exports.s` will be generated in the root directory of your project.
+Once you go through the basic setup for Amplify using the The Amplify CLI, a file called `aws-exports.js` will be generated in the root directory of your project.
 This is essentially a configuration file that tells Amplify which server to send/retrieve data from.
 Once that's done, the Amplify npm package gives you access to an module called `Storage`.
 It's crazy simple to use.
-You simply call `.put` on the module and pass in the filename that you want the file to have as the first argument, and the actual thing you want stored as the second.
+You simply call `.put` on the module and pass 1) in the filename that you want the file to have, and
+2) the actual thing you want stored.
 I was quickly able to send a textfile to my S3 bucket.
 Awesome.

 Sending anything beyond that became a challenge, though.
 I have only the fuzziest of understandings of how the file system works in iOS, and where things are actually stored.
 (My phone is an iPhone so that's all I'm really concerned about right now.)
 I actually did a bit of reading about that.
-Turns out all native applications are given their own sandbox and their own storage and are not allowed to reach out into the broader iOS system at all, unless it's through very specific, predetermined, Apple-built APIs.
+Turns out all native iOS applications are given their own sandbox and their own storage and are not allowed to reach out into the broader iOS system at all, unless it's through very specific, predetermined, Apple-built APIs.
 That's why third-party apps can access your photo roll, for example, but not your settings.
-I didn't really end up using that info but hey, it was interesting.
+I wasn't immediately sure what to do with that information, but it was still interesting.

-One thing I had to get figured out was my state management.
+One thing I knew I had to get figured out was my state management.
 I wanted one button to start recording and another button to stop recording and upload the audio file.
 As much as I would've liked to avoid using state, there was no getting around it.
 I needed to have two listeners going who both affected the same `recordingInstance` object in different ways.
-I needed to be able to save it in state.
+I needed to be able to save that object in state.

 The Expo Audio API is, as I have mentioned, great.
 However, it's been a minute since I've done any heavy React work, and things change fast in that ecosystem.
-One thing I learned is that there's been a big move away from class components to functional, to the point that create-react-app and create-react-native-app [now make App.js a functional component, not a class-based component by default](https://www.reddit.com/r/reactjs/comments/blad60/why_react_changed_from_class_component_to/).
-Ways of managing state have changed too, with a sharp move away from the  `setState` method available in classes in favor of React Hooks and many other methods.
+One thing I learned is that there's been a big move away from class components to functional, to the point that create-react-app and create-react-native-app [now make App.js a functional component, not a class-based component](https://www.reddit.com/r/reactjs/comments/blad60/why_react_changed_from_class_component_to/) by default.
+Ways of managing state have changed too, with a sharp move away from the  `setState` method available in Class components in favor of React Hooks and many other methods.

 This had me kind of turned around for a while.
 I honestly am not looking to learn a completely new way to manage state right now, so I tried to make App.js a class